Skip to content

 Scaling the Formation

-I have found this way of thinking useful as teams grow:
+I’ve found this way of thinking useful as teams grow:

 Every engineer belongs to a Home Team for domain ownership and mentorship, while Task Forces form across domains for speed and focus.
 An Architecture Review Board helps keep direction coherent without slowing execution.